 With this successful example of the new testing approach, the team continued the A/B tests with a focus on other microcopy such as field titles (“Your next bid” and “Your auction limit”).
 The tests showed that the microcopy was not understandable to the user, which inspired the team to conduct qualitative tests to understand the why.
 The qualitative tests showed that the problem didn’t lie in the wording itself but in the concept of an “auction limit”, which was not clear to the user.

 During the process of iterating and testing endless variations, the team eventually came to a realisation that simplified their decision-making: They needed to keep their focus on the Purchasing team’s KPI, which was the increase of the overall bidding conversion rate.
 Their goal was not to collect more bids per user or to reach a higher winning price.
 Remembering this helped them conclude that the key priority was to make it as simple as possible for the users to place the first bid.
 Keeping this specific goal in mind enabled the team to refine designs and conduct more focused A/B tests.

 To Be Continued

-Finally, two different variations of the whole bidding flow were defined: An updated version of the current system based on the previous tests and a new, simplified design.
+Finally, Yuliya and her team defined two different variations of the whole bidding flow: An updated version of the current system based on the previous tests and a new, simplified design.
 This test is now ongoing and should be more conclusive.
 But the work doesn’t end here.
 After this test, the team has already made plans to introduce other improvements into the bidding flow little by little and continuously adjust the quality of the purchasing journey.